containers/podman/docs/source/markdown/podman-systemd.unit.5.md

 ### `HealthOnFailure=`

 Action to take once the container transitions to an unhealthy state.
+The "kill" action in combination integrates best with systemd.
+Once the container turns unhealthy, it gets killed and systemd will restart service.
 Equivalent to the Podman `--health-on-failure` option.

 ### `HealthRetries=`